Recovery-Oriented System of Care (ROSOC)

 - Results: Greater overall stability in the lives of clients, with less utilization of low-efficacy, crisis-oriented services, hospitalizations, and incarcerations.

-The Recovery-Oriented System of Care (ROSOC) is a collaborative approach to intensively engage adults who have a history of frequent crisis services utilization.
+The Recovery-Oriented System of Care (ROSOC) was a collaborative approach to intensively engage adults who have a history of frequent crisis services utilization.
 These individuals may have chronic substance use disorders or co-occurring disorders, as well as other complex medical conditions.

-- Mendocino County Health and Human Services
+- Mendocino County Health and Human Services – Behavioral Health and SUDT Services

 - Participants receive primary and behavioral health care